 Annual Research Conference

-YPFS is hosting its inaugural conference on August 1, 2014 on the campus of Yale University in New Haven, Connecticut.
-The conference is held jointly with the Journal of Banking and Finance (JBF) on the topic of “bank capital” with papers from leading scholars.
+YPFS is hosting its second annual conference on August 8, 2015 on the campus of Yale University in New Haven, Connecticut.
+The conference is held jointly with the Journal of Banking and Finance (JBF) on the topic of “Fighting a Financial Crisis” with papers from leading scholars.